dataPulverizer/interface-d-c-fortran/README.md

 gcc -omult multd.o multc.o && ./mult
 ```

 The `LDC_no_moduleinfo` directive this will only work for the LDC compiler.
-So alternatively, you can do the first stage of the C compilation and the last and final stage using any D compiler instead of the `gcc` compiler without the pragma directive.
+So alternatively, you can do the first stage of the C compilation and the second and final stage using any D compiler instead of the `gcc` compiler without the pragma directive.
 Meaning that the D code becomes

 ```
 extern (C) nothrow @nogc @system: